Artists Statement

 the individual and the other.
 Much of the content reflects

-the examination of the individual in her own context.
+the examination of the individual in her own context or a

 Carol Iskols Daynard